mannerism/whatiwishiknewbefore/README.md

 17. Never criticize a teammate.
 18. "The journey is better than the end." - Cervantes.
 So enjoy the ride.
 19. "Information consumes attention hence a wealth of information creates a poverty of attention ", Herbert Simon, 1977
+20. "The truth may be vital, but without love, it is unbearable," Caritas in veritate, 2009, Pope Benedict XVI